la2050/archive/_organizations/the-young-shakespeareans-a-project-of-community-partners-a-501c3-non-profit-charity.md

 published: true
 organization_id: '2020075'
 title: >-
-  The Young Shakespeareans (a project of Community Partners, a 501c3 Non-Profit Charity)
+  The Young Shakespeareans (a project of Community Partners)
-org_type: A fiscally sponsored group
+org_type: Nonprofit
 org_summary: >-
   TYS’ mission is to use the richness of Shakespeare’s works to create early, challenging, and formative learning experiences in LA’s Title 1 elementary and